ricedh/drafts/02-voyant.md

 ![All Texas ads split by decade](https://cloud.githubusercontent.com/assets/6466141/2782338/5902bc8c-cb1e-11e3-8e8a-d0c3cab9d319.png)

 At a glance, it is easy to see that the Word Trends graph looks very different depending on whether the corpus is segmented into 10 even parts by Voyant, or split into 10-year increments.
 There’s not one right way to split a corpus, it just depends on what kind of analysis you want to focus on.
-It is good to keep in mind though, that these decisions might alter the appearance of the data.
+It is good to keep in mind though, that these decisions could alter the appearance of the data.

 Finally, certain corpus categories can be split by geographical location.
 This method of dividing a corpus is useful for comparing language trends across geographical lines.
 This screenshot shows the Texas corpus of ads split by the Houston area (*The Telegraph and Texas Register* 1836 to 1860) and the Austin area (*Texas Gazette* 1850 to 1860), and reveals that the word "negro" appears relatively more frequently in the Austin area.